Has your Bet365 account been limited? I really wouldn’t be surprised if it has.

 Bet365 Account Limited (the Story)

 Ever since I can remember, I had a Bet365 account, mainly to watch their live streams.
 Beyond this, I had no real interest in using them.

 But a couple of years ago I stumbled across a rather easy way to place bets with a few bookies at great value, it was a no-brainer.

 Up until I started, you’d only ever see me deposit a fiver to keep the streams active.
 It wasn’t a bad start if you look at the deposits (£80 initially) and withdraws (£2,137) shortly after.

 I want to say though; results were not always a linear progression at that rate.
-As you can see, on the 5th the remaining balance needed a little top up (£200) before pulling out another (£700).
-I won’t bore you with the following 52 pages, itemising every single bet (as much some people would love that).
+As you can see, on the 5th the remaining balance needed a little top-up (£200) before pulling out another (£700).
+I won’t bore you with the following 52 pages, itemising every single bet (as much as some people would love that).
 The end of the story is; it didn’t take that long and my account was limited to minimal stakes, as you may have seen.

 But where did I get this info? and why?

 Bet365 sent it to me, shortly after a nudge from justiceforpunters.org.